-This Soviet Airplane Tow Car Was Probably The Biggest Sedan In The World
+This Old Soviet Airport Car Was Probably The Biggest Sedan In The World

 Advertisement

-The familiar three-box sedan body style of the 541 was likely more a matter of form over function, as it meant the vehicle could attach a tow line much closer to the aircraft than the large tractors it replaced, which helped maneuverability.
+The familiar three-box sedan body style of the 541 was likely more a matter of form following function, as it meant the vehicle could attach a tow line much closer to the aircraft than the large tractors it replaced, which helped maneuverability.
 The sedan body style was also so the second driver could operate the car in reverse.
 This way, they didn’t have to worry about turning it around.
 That’s right, there were two drivers, or at least two driving positions.

 But, as mentioned in this article on the MAZ-541 featured on Russian Power, the amount of styling that went into the sedan is surprising considering its utilitarian roots and industrial manufacturer.
 There’s clearly some effort put into the flared body, chrome features and stylish grille.